Harubex/scryfall/README.md

     }
 });

-// You can also omit a callback to have the method reutrn a promise instead. const card = await scryfall.getCard("bfz", 29);
+// You can also omit a callback to have the method return a promise instead. const card = await scryfall.getCard("bfz", 29);
 console.log(card.name); // "Gideon, Ally of Zendikar"
 console.log(card.cmc); // 4